 What Is an “Alternator?”

 As a car owner, you may take your vehicle for granted when you get up every morning.
-After all, you just have to go outside and, with a simple push of a button or turn of a key, get anywhere you need in minutes.
-But for most, while you know how to start your car, many components you may not know about keep them running, like your alternator
+After all, with a simple push of a button or turn of a key, you can get anywhere you need in minutes.
+But while starting your car is easy, many components you may not think about are working behind the scenes to keep it running, including the alternator.

-As a vital part of any vehicle, knowing more about how your car’s alternator works and whether or not your car’s warranty covers it can help you stay one step ahead of unexpected and costly repairs.
+As a vital part of any vehicle, understanding how your car’s alternator works and whether or not your warranty covers it can help you stay one step ahead of unexpected and costly repairs.

 What Is an Alternator?